rdiaz002/Python-Beginner-Projects/README.md

 # Python-Beginner-Projects
 My Python Projects
-# Fibonachi
+# Fibonacci_Natural_Cubes(Fibonacci_Natural_Cubes.py)
-  Assignment that required me to create a program that would output the Nth fibonacci number.
-N being user input.
+  First half of the assignment required me to output the Nth Fibonacci number Second half required me to output the Nth sum of the natural numbers cubed.

 # RSA_Encryption_Decryption
   Assignment that required me to use the RSA algorithm to Encrypt and Decrypt messages passed into it.